Download pdf version

 "knitr", "rmarkdown", "tidyr", "xtable"))

-Once you enter this code, you may be asked to select a CRAN “mirror” to download the packages from.
-Simply select the mirror closest to you.
+Once you run this code, you may be prompted to select a CRAN “mirror” to download the packages from.
+Simply choose the mirror closest to your location.

-RStudio provides a suite of cheat sheets that can be accessed by going to the “Help” menu and selecting “Cheatsheets”.
+RStudio offers a collection of cheat sheets accessible from the “Help” menu by selecting “Cheatsheets.”

 Five cheat sheets are especially relevant to chapters taught in this course: